wso2/docs-is/en/identity-server/5.10.0/docs/setup/encrypting-passwords-with-cipher-tool.md

 ```

 ### Passwords in LOG4j properties
-For example, consider the 'log4j.appender.LOGEVENT.password' in the `log4j2.properties` file.
-You can refer the [encrypted password](#encrypt-passwords) from the `log4j2.properties` file as shown below.
+For example, consider the 'log4j.appender.LOGEVENT.password' in the log4j.properties file.
+You can refer the [encrypted password](#encrypting-passwords) from the log4j.properties file as shown below.

 ```
 log4j.appender.LOGEVENT.password=secretAlias:log4j.appender.LOGEVENT.password
 ```

----

-## Change encrypted passwords
+## Changing encrypted passwords

-To change any password that has been encrypted already, follow the steps given below.
+To change any password that we have encrypted already, follow the below steps:

-1. Make sure you shut down the server.
+1. Be sure to shut down the server.
-2. Navigate to the `<IS_HOME>/bin/` directory in a command prompt, where the cipher tool scripts (for Windows and Linux) are stored.
+2. Navigate to the <IS_HOME>/bin/ directory in a command prompt, where the cipher tool scripts (for Windows and Linux) are stored.
 3. Execute the following command for your OS:
     * On Linux: `./ciphertool.sh -Dchange`
     * On Windows: `ciphertool.bat -Dchange`